Rio Grande do Sul

-Rio Grande do Sul (/ˌriːuː ˌɡrændi duː ˈsʊl/, /- ˌɡrɑːndi duː ˈsuːl/; /pt/; "Great River of the South") is a state in the southern region of Brazil.
+Rio Grande do Sul (/ˌriːuː ˌɡrændi duː ˈsʊl/, /- ˌɡrɑːndi duː ˈsuːl/, /pt-BR/; lit.
+'Great River of the South') is a state in the southern region of Brazil.
 It is the fifth-most populous state and the ninth-largest by area and it is divided into 497 municipalities.
 Located in the southernmost part of the country, Rio Grande do Sul is bordered clockwise by Santa Catarina to the north and northeast, the Atlantic Ocean to the east, the Uruguayan departments of Rocha, Treinta y Tres, Cerro Largo, Rivera, and Artigas to the south and southwest, and the Argentine provinces of Corrientes and Misiones to the west and northwest.
 The capital and largest city is Porto Alegre.
 The state has the highest life expectancy in Brazil, and the crime rate is relatively low compared to the Brazilian national average.
 The state has 5.4% of the Brazilian population and it is responsible for 6.6% of the Brazilian GDP.

 The state shares a gaucho culture with its neighbors Argentina and Uruguay.
 Before the arrival of Portuguese and Spanish settlers, it was inhabited mostly by the Guarani and Kaingang peoples (with smaller populations of Charrúa and Minuane).
 The first Europeans there were Jesuits, followed by settlers from the Azores.
 In the 19th century it was the scene of conflicts including the Ragamuffin War and the Paraguayan War.
 Large waves of German and Italian migration have shaped the state as well.